kmarsyd/training.artemis.rds/_episodes/02-local2hpc.md

 /project/Training/<yourDirectoryName>
 ```

 then press enter.
-Now that your destination directory is open and ready to receive the upload, locate the ```dogScripts.tar.gz``` file on the left (local) (it may be in your Downloads folder?)
+Now that your destination directory is open and ready to receive the upload, locate the ```dogScripts.tar.gz``` file on the local host (left panel) (it may be in your Downloads folder?).

 To upload the file to Artemis, you can use any of the following methods: